mkoshtenko/openwrt-builder/README.md

 The image should be taken from the target:
   - [bcm2711](https://downloads.openwrt.org/snapshots/targets/bcm27xx/bcm2711/)

-In order to make this OpenWRT image compatible with Ansible, we should:
-  - add `python` module
-  - setup ssh

 ## How it works
 Custom OpenWRT images can be created with an image builder for bcm2711 target.
 This image builder is stored in the same folder with an original build.
 `openwrt-imagebuilder-bcm27xx-bcm2711.Linux-x86_64.tar.xz`

 The image builder will be downloaded and executed in a virtual machine with Debian OS that is managed by Vagrant.
 The virtual machine uses VirtualBox as a provider and Ansible as a provisioning tool.

+## Build Requirements
+Created images should be compatible with Ansible:
+  - `python` package installed
+  - key-based ssh enabled

+Created image should be compatible with [RPi CM4 DFRobot Carrier Board Mini](https://wiki.dfrobot.com/Compute_Module_4_IoT_Router_Board_Mini_SKU_DFR0767)
+  - NIC driver `kmod-r8169`
+  - USB Contour driver `kmod-usb-dwc2`
+  - Raspberry Pi user utilities `bcm27xx-userland`

-## Dependencies
+## OSX Dependencies
   - VirtualBox
     - ARM64(aka Apple CPU) hosts are not supported at the moment
   - Vagrant